Get family traditions—and math skills—cooking.

-Getting your children involved in the prep work helps them feel like an important contributor to the process, while stealthily improving their mathematical and quantitative skills.
+Getting your children involved in the prep work helps them feel like important contributors to the process, while stealthily improving their mathematical and quantitative skills.

 As you cook, ask your child to hand you ingredients.
-For example, if you are making mashed potatoes, say “I need 5 potatoes for this recipe.
-Can you please put 5 potatoes in a bowl for you.
+For example, if you are making mashed potatoes, you might ask your child to place 5 potatoes in a bowl for you.
 Show them the numbers and fractions on your measuring cup, and ask them to help you measure 1 cup of milk or ½ cup of cream.

-It is a game that works for all sorts of recipes.
+Estimation is also a fun game that works for all sorts of recipes.
 How big of a pot will we need for these potatoes?
 How many cookies can we fit on this baking sheet?
-How many eggs do we need for these cupcakes?

 Be sure that everyone’s hands are washed, and be generous with praise.
-Cooking together will create many wonderful memories that you will carry with you for years to come.
+Cooking together will create wonderful holiday memories that you’ll both carry with you for years to come.